P = NP: Abstract

+The construction of an accepting computation path by this algorithm is explained in Figure \ref{Fig:RetrievePath} (there $TASG$ is the shortened indication of $TArbSeqGFG$).

-\begin{proposition} Every language in a finite alphabet that is decidable by a non-deterministic single-tape Turing machine in time $t(n)$ is also decidable by a deterministic single-tape Turing machine in time \overallcomplb, wherein $t(n)$ is an upper bound of the time complexity of machine $M\langle NP\rangle$, and $\sigma$ is a constant depending on relation $\Delta$ of machine $M\langle NP\rangle$. \end{proposition} If $t(n)$ is a polynomial, then machine $M\langle\exists AcceptingPath\rangle$ works in polynomial time in $n$ ($n=|x|$ wherein $x$ is the input of the machine); therefore, the following main theorem holds. \begin{theorem} \end{theorem} \mysectionb {Some consequences} {Some consequences} \thickspace From the construction of machine $M\langle\exists AcceptingPath\rangle$, one can conclude that the following proposition holds. \begin{proposition} Every language in a finite alphabet that is decidable by a non-deterministic single-tape Turing machine in space $s(n)$ is also decidable by a deterministic single-tape Turing machine in time $2^{\bigo(s(n))}$. \end{proposition} This result is also obtained by simulating non-deterministic computations on a deterministic Turing machine \cite{DK00}.
+\begin{proposition} Deterministic algorithm $RetieveAcceptingPath$ outputs an accepting computation path of machine $M\langle NP\rangle$ on input $x$. \begin{proof} The proof is the same as the proof of proposition \ref{Prop:TCPEPLPProof} if one considers set of linear equations $TCPEPLPEqSet'$ (defined at line 38 of algorithm $RetieveAcceptingPath$). \end{proof} \end{proposition} \begin{theorem} For every language in a finite alphabet that is decidable by a non-deterministic single-tape Turing machine $M\langle NP\rangle$ in time $t(n)$, an accepting computation path of machine $M\langle NP\rangle$ on an input $x$ can be found by deterministic multi-tape Turing machine in time \overallcomplc\ wherein $n=|x|$, $t(n)$ is an upper bound of the time complexity of machine $M\langle NP\rangle$, and $\sigma$ is a constant depending on relation $\Delta$ of machine $M\langle NP\rangle$. \end{theorem} \mysectionb {Some consequences} {Some consequences} \thickspace From the construction of machine $M\langle\exists AcceptingPath\rangle$, one can conclude that the following proposition holds. \begin{proposition} Every language in a finite alphabet that is decidable by a non-deterministic single-tape Turing machine in space $s(n)$ is also decidable by a deterministic single-tape Turing machine in time $2^{\bigo(s(n))}$. \end{proposition} This result is also obtained by simulating non-deterministic computations on a deterministic Turing machine \cite{DK00}.

 In addition, proposition \ref{Prop:EveryLangNDisD} is consistent with the fact that if \notion{P}$\,=\,$\notion{NP} then the following equality holds: \notion{EXPTIME}$\,=\,$\notion{NEXPTIME} \cite{Papa94,DK00}.